Online Marketing Metrics: 10 Important Things To Measure

 Customer Value

-It can also help you determine your company’s annual goals.
-To calculate your average customer value, add up all of the sales that your average customer will make throughout the duration of your partnership.
 Calculating this for a startup is very hard, but you may make a decent approximation based on the number of transactions per client each year.

 9. Cost Per Lead:

-Your cost per lead is determined by the approach you followed for each lead generation channel, making it a far more detailed measure than some of the “big picture” metrics we mentioned before.
-Take a look at the average monthly cost of your selected campaign and compare it to the total number of leads you generated with that channel over the same time period to figure out your cost per lead.
+Take a look at the average monthly cost of your selected campaign and compare it to the total number of leads you generated with that channel over the same period to figure out your cost per lead.

-Your cost per lead would be $50 if you spent $500 on advertising for a pay-per-click campaign and received 10 total conversions during the same time period.
-Make careful to account for “invisible” expenditures like management time, starting fees, and other charges.
+Your cost per lead would be $50 if you spent $500 on advertising for a pay-per-click campaign and received 10 total conversions during the same period.

 10. Estimated Return on Investment:

-Your return on investment (ROI) is the most significant aspect of any marketing campaign since it shows how profitable it is.
 A good ROI suggests that your marketing approach is working, but a negative ROI indicates that you need to make some changes.

 You’ll compare your cost per lead to your lead-to-close ratio, then compare that amount to your average customer value to determine your campaign’s ROI.
 For example, if you spend $50 per lead and close 50% of your leads, each successful new customer would cost you $100.

-In this case, if your average customer value is greater than $100, you’ve made a profit and your marketing effort is a success.
+In this case, if your average customer value is greater than $100, you’ve made a profit, and your marketing effort is a success.

 Checking these indicators on a regular basis will provide you with an accurate picture of the health of your digital marketing effort.

-Over time, you’ll be able to fine-tune your techniques, a study which strategies perform best and why, and develop a consistent marketing rhythm that generates enough leads to cover your marketing expenditures and earn a considerable profit.
+Over time, you’ll be able to fine-tune your techniques, study which strategies perform best and why, and develop a consistent marketing rhythm that generates enough leads to cover your marketing expenditures and earn a considerable profit.

 Jitendra Vaswani